isomerpages/govtech-stp/_periodic-commuting-arrangement/02a-pca-faq.md

 If the employee/employer does not receive a notification containing the details of the employee’s COVID-19 PCR test date, time and designated test site <u>by the 3rd day</u> of the employee’s SHN period, please contact us at <COVID_SafeTravelEnquiries@mti.gov.sg> with the employee’s name and FIN, as well as your mobile number.

-#### 38. My employee is unable to go for his/her COVID-19 test on the scheduled date.
+#### 33. My employee is unable to go for his/her COVID-19 test on the scheduled date.
 Who can I contact to reschedule a new swab appointment?

 The employee is expected to strictly adhere to his/her appointment timing for his/her COVID-19 PCR test.
 It will be a breach of the Infectious Disease Act if he/she does not undergo the COVID-19 PCR test.
 Please note that the employee can only exit his/her SHN if the test result is negative, whichever is later.

-#### 39. Can I go for my COVID-19 PCR test at a different time slot?
+#### 34. Can I go for my COVID-19 PCR test at a different time slot?

 No. You are required to turn up at the COVID-19 PCR test site at your assigned timeslot.

-#### 40. If I have done a swab test/recovered from COVID-19 in the past, do I still need to do a test in Singapore?
+#### 35. If I have done a swab test/recovered from COVID-19 in the past, do I still need to do a test in Singapore?

 All PCA travellers are required to follow existing COVID-19 PCR test and SHN procedures, unless advised otherwise.
-We will only notify travellers who qualify for exemptions within 3 days from their entry into Singapore.
+If you have recently recovered from COVID-19, please drop us an email at <COVID_SafeTravelAppeals@mti.gov.sg> with the supporting documentation.
+We will notify travellers who are exempted from the COVID-19 PCR test or SHN.

-#### 41. If I am unable to do the nasal COVID-19 PCR test due to certain medical conditions (i.e. frequent nose bleeds, operations on face or nose area, tumours or cancers of the nose or throat area, facial or skull fractures), can I inform anybody before I am scheduled for the COVID-19 PCR test?
+#### 36. If I am unable to do the nasal COVID-19 PCR test due to certain medical conditions (i.e. frequent nose bleeds, operations on face or nose area, tumours or cancers of the nose or throat area, facial or skull fractures), can I inform anybody before I am scheduled for the COVID-19 PCR test?

 Please drop us an email at <COVID_SafeTravelAppeals@mti.gov.sg>, before entry into Singapore, indicating the medical condition and the following employee particulars:
 1. Name